-At December 31, 2016, we had approximately \$3.1 million in cash and cash equivalents.
+At December 31, 2015, we had approximately \$6.6 million in cash and cash equivalents compared to approximately \$5.6 million at December 31, 2014.
 Our cash and cash equivalents are held in bank accounts at third party institutions and consist of invested cash and cash in our operating accounts.
-During 2016 and 2015, we did not experience any loss or lack of access to our cash or cash equivalents.
-Approximately \$1.0 million of our cash balance is intended for capital expenditures on existing properties (net of deposits held in reserve accounts by our lenders).
+During 2015 and 2014, we did not experience any loss or lack of access to our cash or cash equivalents.
+Approximately \$3.0 million of our cash balance is intended for capital expenditures on existing properties.
 We intend to use the remainder of our existing cash and cash equivalents for acquisitions, general corporate purposes and distributions to our stockholders.